-Cognitive Systems, Christian Albrechts University, Kiel, Germany
+Cognitive Systems, Christian Albrechts University, Kiel, Germany, {sa, gs}@ks.informatik.uni-kiel.de

 Abstract.
-We propose a model for learning the articulated motion of human arm.
+We propose a model for learning the articulated motion of human arm and hand grabbing.
 The goal is to generate plausible trajectories of joints that mimic the human movement using deformation information.
-The trajectories are then mapped to constraint space.
+The trajectories are then mapped to a constraint space.
 These constraints can be the space of start and end configuration of the human body and task-specific constraints such as avoiding an obstacle, picking up and putting down objects.
-This movement generalization is a step forward from existing systems that can learn single gestures only.
-Such a model can be used to develop humanoid robots that move in a human-like way in reaction to diverse changes in their environment.
+Such a model can be used to develop humanoid robots that move in a human-like way in reaction to diverse changes in their environment and as a priori model for motion tracking.
 The model proposed to accomplish this uses a combination of principal component analysis (PCA) and a special type of a topological map called the dynamic cell structure (DCS) network.
-Experiments on a kinematic chain of 2 joints show that this model is able to successfully generalize movement using a few training samples for both free movement and obstacle avoidance.
+Experiments on arm and hand movements show that this model is able to successfully generalize movement using a few training samples for free movement, obstacle avoidance and grabbing objects.